Saving Silverman: Production

 This film falls within a cross-genre film type from the late 1990s and early 2000s in which grooms are saved, or nearly saved, from distasteful marriage.
 Cast member Jason Biggs said the film is based on "a universal problem" of girlfriends who control who their partners are friends with.

 Saving Silverman was filmed in Vancouver, British Columbia from June 7 to August 2000 at a cost of US$22 million.
-Neil Diamond said humorously that "I was dragged into this project kicking and screaming."
+Neil Diamond said humorously, "I was dragged into this project kicking and screaming."
 He wrote and composed a new song, "I Believe in Happy Endings", for the film.